The-Red-Rabbit/The-Red-Rabbit.github.io/_posts/2021-01-26-learning-java.md

 tag: Coding
 ---

 For some time now I’m trying to learn Java &amp; object-oriented programming.
-As a practice I’ve made an app prototype which you can download here.
+As a practice I’ve made an app-prototype which you can download here:

 [Download simple-goals.apk](https://drive.google.com/uc?export=download&id=1jZoZtg06FMpPQIKd2cQLjg19m5_TalOK)